garethmidwood/obfuscator/README.md

 ## obfuscate.yml - Tool Configuration
-Your tool requires configuration, this is an `obfuscate.yml` file that should be added in the same directory as this README.
+Your tool requires configuration, this is an `obfuscate.yml` file that should be added in the same directory as the obfuscate.php script.

 This tool can be configured to pull from multiple `source` locations.
 The credentials used should give permission to read from the location and to delete the manifest.yml file once processing is completed.